squailchorps/2270-Final-Project-/README.md

 ## Search:
 This function will search for a POINT within the given quad tree and return the node that the point coordinates are at.

-First we do an in boundary check, which allows us to see if the point is within the boundary of the quad tree.
+First we do an in boundary check, which allows us to see if the point is within the boundary of the 4 quads of the quad tree.
 If it is not, we will return nothing, since we cannot find a node outside of the quadtree.

 Then, the next if statement is a double check to see that the node is not empty, and that the positional data in the node is the same as the positional data from the given point.
 If it is, we have found our node and can close this function out by returning the node.